 Rome Point Seals

-In recent years, incidents of the seals at Rome Point being
+Recently, incidents of the seals

 for these unfortunate occurrences.
 The seals need their rest and